Skip to content

 Use an exterior seal to fill cracks on your garage’s outer wall.
 Apply caulking around the interior of your windowpanes.
 Remove your outlet covers and fill empty spaces with small pieces of fiberglass insulation.
 These actions will seal these small openings to provide more winter protection for your garage.

-RELATED RESOURCE 10 Unique Ways to Use Your Garage
+RELATED RESOURCE How to Secure Your Garage Door

 6. Seal Garage Door Floor